 While this might appear an evident practice, it’s the most overlooked but important one for every business person.
 It would be best to plan your finances well and set time to go through your books to see how your business is fairing.
 With good accounting software, you will know your business finances and how your company is fairing on.
 You need to know your income, expenditures, and everything else that’s consuming your finances.
 Here you can find more info on planning and managing your income and expenses, including handling the employee payroll.
-It is crucial to spend some time making bank reconciliations and reviewing outstanding invoices, even when working with a bookkeeper.
+Also you can try cloud-based payroll system to manage payroll and wages of employees without any error, it is crucial to spend some time making bank reconciliations and reviewing outstanding invoices, even when working with a bookkeeper.
 Not doing so will make your business overspend or have funds embezzled.

 2. Have A Better Billing Strategy

 Most online businesses sell on cash.
 However, some sell goods on credit or offer hire purchase terms.
 Some of the clients will honour their invoices a bit late.
 To run any business effectively, you also need to manage your cash flow.
 Cash-flows enable you to get new stocks, pay your employees and manage your bills.
 It also ensures your business stays healthy at all times.
 If you are struggling to sell on cash or collect cash from existing clients, it’s time now to make a move and create a better billing system for your online business.
 Not doing this will lead to cash flow problems, which might cause your business to fail amid the rising competition.
 You can change your billing system to cash-only or put a percentage of the amount clients are supposed to pay before checking out.